 It’s a little past due but I wanted to share Joel’s birth story with everyone!

-Joel’s due date was October 26.
+His due date was Friday, October 26.
 That day came and went with no sign of him coming.
 Earlier that week my doctor made an appointment for us to go to labor and delivery for a non-stress test to make sure he still looked good in there if he went past his due date.
 She also scheduled us to be induced on October 31 if he didn’t come before then.

 October 27.
 That Saturday morning we went into the hospital to get checked out.
 They hooked me up and monitored things for a little bit.
 The nurse came back into the room and asked me, “how are you feeling right now?”